Gluten Free Sandwich Bread Recipe: Oat Bread (or Sorghum)

 3. Mix warm water with agave and yeast in a cup and set aside until foamy on the top, about 5 minutes or more, while you prepare the flour mixture.

-4. Beat the eggs at high speed in a large mixing bowl until soft peaks form.
+4. Beat the eggs at high speed in a large mixing bowl until bubbly, about 30 seconds.

 5. Whisk together the dry ingredients; set aside.